return42/sphkerneldoc/linux_src_doc/include/linux/dma-fence_h.rst

     Can be called from irq context.
 This callback is optional.
 If it is NULL, then \ :c:func:`dma_fence_free`\  is instead called as the default implementation.

-fill_driver_data

-    Callback to fill in free-form debug info.

-    Returns amount of bytes filled, or negative error on failure.

-    This callback is optional.

 fence_value_str